madebyshape/craft-cms/README.md

 ### HTTPS recommended

-There is a few issues getting Vite, DDEV and Craft CMS running nicely together over HTTP, so always make sure you are using HTTPS.
+There are a few issues getting Vite, DDEV and Craft CMS running nicely together over HTTP, so always make sure you are using HTTPS.
 For DDEV just run:

 ```shell
 ddev stop --all